 Learning at Princeton

-You have moved into a new phase, that of novice learner, and over the course of your four years at Princeton you will develop a more sophisticated understanding of what both learning and knowledge consist of.
+You have moved into a new phase, that of beginner in your area of concentration, and over the course of your four years at Princeton you will develop a more sophisticated understanding of what both learning and knowledge consist of.
 In fact, transition, adjustment, and giving up past approaches in favor of new ones are lifelong challenges.
 Eventually, you will join the experts in your field of choice through the work of your senior thesis.
 It is most important to keep in mind as a freshman that learning is a process that should challenge you and require that you adapt, for only through challenge will you grow.

 Scheduling Your Time